Chinese Mystery Solved: Nitric Oxide, the Common Link between Viagra and Ginseng.

 In the Chinese folklore, Emperor Qianlong died after taking large dose of Manchurian Ginseng with bleeding from “nose and mouth”.
 Many people noticed that they suffered from nose-bleeding after taking ginseng, for which Chinese termed “Shang Huo上火”, or “too much fire/energy in the body”.
 However, no scientific research has tried to connect the dots as to why it happens.

-When I first moved to Wausau, Wisconsin where most ginseng gardens are, my family starts taking ginseng tea.
-As a cardiovascular scientist for 20 years, I assumed that taking ginseng will speed up my heart and increase my blood pressure, as Ginseng is known to provide energy.
-Personally I am very sensitive to ginseng.
-On my previous trip to cover the story of local ginseng farms for my newspaper “the Wisconsin Chinese Times”, my heart started pounding after 10 min of drinking ginseng tea and my face and ear were flushing.
-One day, I asked my wife to measure my blood pressure after taking Ginseng Tea.
-To my surprise, 15 min later, my blood pressure was actually dropped from 128/90 to 122/85.
+When I first moved to Wausau, Wisconsin, where most ginseng gardens are, my family started taking ginseng tea.
+As a cardiovascular scientist for 20 years, I assumed that taking ginseng will speed up my heart and increase my blood pressure, as ginseng is known to provide energy.
+Personally, I am very sensitive to ginseng.
+On my previous trip to cover the story of local ginseng farms for my newspaper “the Wisconsin Chinese Times”, my heart started pounding after 10 minutes of drinking ginseng tea and my face and ears were flushing.
+One day, I asked my wife to measure my blood pressure after taking ginseng tea.
+To my surprise, 15 minutes later, my blood pressure actually dropped from 128/90 to 122/85.
 This suggests that Wisconsin ginseng actually relaxes my blood vessels and reduces my blood pressure.
-It is apparent that the ingredients in ginseng tea lowered my blood pressure are water soluble molecules.
+It is apparent that the ingredients in ginseng tea are water soluble molecules.

 Ginseng inhibits blood clotting: